DavidPrivateProjects/Moon_Lander/README.md

 - At the end of training, a video of the trained agent will be created and saved.

 ## Customization
-Modify the following parameters for your experiments:
+Following parameters can be modified in future experiments:

 - DoubleDQN(...)
 - epsilon: Initial exploration rate